Enrollment for 2018-2019 is now open.

 Submit the $50 application fee:

-Receive confirmation within 3 business days for candidate interview.
+Receive confirmation within 3 business days for entrance examination.

 Payments may be made by check or online with no additional charge through a checking account or debit card.
 Credit card payments are also accepted with an additional processing charge.
 Students who withdraw from the course will receive a refund for a pro-rated portion of paid tuition based on the withdrawal date.